Helping your parents manage their CPF? Here are four things to know

 Here are four things both you and your elderly parents should know:

-While CPF is one of the best pension schemes globally, it can be confusing due to the numerous policies involved and extensive changes the scheme has undertaken over the years.
+The CPF scheme can be confusing due to the sheer number of policies involved and extensive changes the scheme has undertaken over the years.

 At its heart, the CPF scheme is meant to provide financial security for Singaporeans and Singapore Permanent Residents (PRs) when they retire.
 It also provides flexibility to use some of the funds for your housing, education, insurance and medical needs.